Selected departures in September 2019

 Today we head inland to experience a vastly different side of Sardinia.
 The landscape is a sun-baked stretch of ‘macchia’ grassland and jagged granite mountains reminiscent of the Dolomites.
 The air grows ever cooler as we ascend hills covered in dense forests of cork trees – during harvest season, you may notice many have been stripped of their bark for cork production.
 As much of Italy’s cork is produced in Sardinia, we visit a cork museum to learn about the fascinating production techniques and the many uses of this versatile material.
 The museum is housed in a beautifully preserved 18th-century building, which was once a monastery built by Franciscan monks.

-Later we continue to Alghero in the Coral Riviera, where we stay for four nights at the four-star Catalunya Hotel.
+We will call at a typical Sardinian town where you will have free time for lunch before continuing to Alghero in the Coral Riviera, where we stay for four nights at the four-star Catalunya Hotel.
 The hotel is well-located just a short walk from the historic centre, filled with lively restaurants serving local specialities and fresh seafood for which Alghero is renowned.

 One of the island’s most beautiful cities, Alghero is a medieval jewel with an independent spirit and intriguing history.
 It was founded in the 12th century by the Genoese and seized in 1353 by the Aragonese, who left an indelible mark.
 Much of the old town’s handsome architecture bears a Spanish appearance and a dialect of Catalan is still spoken here.
 Our guided tour takes us the through labyrinthine alleys of remarkably preserved old Alghero, defended by robust walls and four bastions dedicated to famous explorers.
 We’ll see the 16th-century cathedral, which is primarily Catalan-Gothic apart from its Aragonese portal.
 You have free time after to wander, enjoy lunch and browse the many shops in the vibrant centre.